aws-amplify/docs/js/datastore.md

 For more information on this workflow please see the [Multiple Frontends documentation](https://aws-amplify.github.io/docs/cli-toolchain/quickstart#multiple-frontends){:target="_blank"}.

+If you do not already have a local AWS profile with credentials you can automatically setup with the Amplify CLI by running `amplify configure` {: .callout .callout--info}

 ## Use NPX
 ```
 npm run amplify-push
 ```

-If you do not already have a local AWS profile with credentials (automatically setup with the Amplify CLI) you will be prompted to do this on the first push.
-{: .callout .callout--info}

 ## Use Amplify CLI
 ```